Pennsieve/notifications-service/README.md

+## Retired: This service has been retired and its AWS resources deleted.

 ## Notifications

 The notifications api sends messages to individual users via websocket connections.
 Messages can be sent via an SQS queue or the REST API.